 Fatigue on long drives, especially on straight highway stretches, can result in inadequate following distances and inattentiveness on the part of the driver.

 While most drivers recognize the important of planning ahead such as servicing a vehicle before a road trip, auto manufacturers have also been adding new technology to their vehicles to make driving easier but more importantly safer for everyone.

-In this final part of our three-part series, we’ll be taking a closer look at lane departure warning (LDW) systems, designed to help you safely stay in your lane.
+In this second of a three-part series, we’ll be taking a closer look at active blind spot warning systems, designed to help drivers change lanes safely.

 The technology behind it

 A typical blind spot monitoring system uses short-range radar units or ultrasonic sensors mounted on the sides of the car.
 These sensors are usually located in the vicinity of the external rear view mirrors or near the rear bumper.

 Most of these systems monitor traffic in a zone which extends from around 70 metres behind the car to a point just ahead of the driver.
 This, of course, includes the so-called “blind spot” area.